bobschrag/token-matcher/README.md

 We call user- or application-defined "short-hand" functions with var arguments to help define the attributes of annotated vars.
-The short-hand functions are in effect macros that our parser expands, deferring evaluation to annotated var match time.
+The short-hand functions act like macros whose returned content our parser splices into a match template before processing.

 Template-embedded lists headed by "control" keywords can be nested to turn on or off token matching case sensitivity and to specify